Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Introduction

 Integer programming (IP) is known to be tractable for instances where the constraint matrix of an input instance enjoys a certain block structure.
 The two most important cases are the cases of $2$-stage IPs due to Hemmecke and Schultz~\cite{HemS03}, further investigated in particular in~\cite{AscH07,Kle21,CslEPVW21,JanKL21,KleR21,KouLO18}, and $n$-fold IPs introduced by De Loera et al.~\cite{DHOW} and further investigated in particular in~\cite{HemOR13,CheM18,EisHK18,JanLR20,CslEHRW21,KouLO18}.
 IPs of this kind appear in various contexts, see e.g.~\cite{JanKMR21,KnoK18,KnoK20,SchSV98}.
 These (theoretical) tractability results complement well a vast number of empirical results demonstrating tractability of instances with a block structure, e.g.~\cite{BorFM98,BerCCFLMT15,KhaEE18,FerH98,AykPC04,WeiK71,WanR13,GamL10,VanW10}.

-A more general approach to tractability of IPs with sparse constraint matrices involves depth and width parameters of graphs derived from constraint matrices.
+There tractability results on IPs with sparse constraint matrices can be unified and generalized using depth and width parameters of graphs derived from constraint matrices.
 Ganian and Ordyniak~\cite{GanO18} initiated this line of study by showing that IPs with bounded primal tree-depth $\td_P(A)$ of a constraint matrix $A$ and bounded coefficients of the constraint matrix $A$ and the right hand side $b$ can be solved efficiently.
 Levin, Onn and the second author~\cite{KouLO18} widely generalized this result by showing that IPs with bounded $\|A\|_\infty$ and bounded primal tree-depth $\td_P(A)$ or dual tree-depth $\td_D(A)$ of the constraint matrix $A$ can be solved efficiently; such IPs include $2$-stage IPs, $n$-fold IPs, and their generalizations.
-The existence of efficient algorithms in the case of constraint matrices $A$ with bounded primal and dual tree-depth is closely linked to bounds on the norm of elements of the Graver basis of $A$, which is formed by minimal integer vectors of $\ker A$ in an orthant (see Section~\ref{sec:prelim} for the rigorous definition).
-The maximum $\ell_1$-norm and $\ell_\infty$-norm of an element of the Graver basis of $A$ is denoted by $g_{1}(A)$ and $g_{\infty}(A)$, respectively.
-In particular, the following holds~\cite{KouLO18}, where $\ec(A)$ denotes the entry complexity of a matrix $A$ defined as the maximum number of bits needed to represent any of the entries of $A$.